ronaldyonggi/cs61b/README.md

 All course materials are based on the [Spring 2019](https://sp19.datastructur.es/) course.

 Lecture notes are written in .ipynb files, which can be opened via Jupyter Notebook or Jupyter Lab.
-Since this class mainly uses Java, installation of a Java kernel (I used [IJava](https://github.com/SpencerPark/IJava)) is required to execute the cells within the notebooks.
+Since this class mainly uses Java, installation of Java kernel (I used [IJava](https://github.com/SpencerPark/IJava)) is required to execute the cells containing Java code.

 | Symbol | Meaning |
 | --- | --- |